june07/NiM/README.md

 NiM manages the Chrome DevTools window/tab lifecycle leaving you with more ability to focus on what matters... debugging your code.
 You no longer need to copy/paste DevTools URL's or continue opening/closing tabs/windows.

 NiM automatically detects the URL that is generated when running node (locally or remotely) with --inspect option.
 NiM provides you with the option of automatically opening and closing Chrome DevTools in a tab or window.
 Just toggle the Manual/Auto setting and then start a debugging session.
 DevTools will open either on clicking the "Open DevTools" button or after the specified timeout period.
-If set to auto close, once you end your debugging session, DevTools will close automatically.
+If set to auto close, once you end your debugging session, The DevTools tab/window will close automatically.

  * Manage and monitor local and remote debugging sessions
  * Manual or automatic control of DevTools interface